e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Re-running.** `stopped → init! → run!` is the supported cycle: `init!` re-runs boundary zero from its condition (warm restart = `capture` → tweak → `init!`, §16.1) and clears the trace *and* the log — both recording registers restart with the run they record.
+**Re-running.** `stopped → init! → run!` is the supported cycle: `init!` re-runs boundary zero from its condition (warm restart = `capture` → tweak → `init!`, §16.1) and clears the trace, the log, *and* any batches still in staging cells — the recording registers restart with the run they record, and no stale batch survives to clobber the boundary zero it predates.
 Device attachments persist across re-initialization — attachment is orthogonal to the run lifecycle (§12.3) — and persistence means *roster* persistence: binding, claims and device id survive; tasks and OS resources do not (§12.1's per-run topology, §12.9's